ruricolist/cl-strftime/README.txt

 There is no support for localization at this time.

-Depends on DATE-CALC, which is Quicklisp-installable.
+Depends on CL-PPCRE and DATE-CALC, which are Quicklisp-installable.